 After writing down their ideas, attendants went to one of the topics and had a discussion aided by a facilitator about the solutions on the posters.

 After the small group discussions, each facilitator shared the ideas from their categories with the rest of the attendants.

 Greek life was a common subject in multiple categories.
 Some called for the restriction or outright ban of Greek life, while others highlighted the benefits of it and instead sought to improve diversity and inclusivity education for students who choose to go through recruitment.

 Greater funding for multicultural groups was another major point of discussion within the social life category.

-“I think that the school could do a lot more to be putting on inclusive social events, providing greater funding to multicultural groups,” said senior Liam McGrinder, a member of the RCGA external affairs committee.
+“I think that the school could do a lot more to be putting on inclusive social events, providing greater funding to multicultural groups,” said senior Liam McGrinder, a member of the RCSGA external affairs committee.
 “We’re looking into trying to get a lodge space for cultural groups and clubs to be able to throw parties.”

 In the orientation, admissions and curriculum categories, two of the same topics arose: diversity education and ceasing the tokenization of students and faculty of color.